-- market median compensation is based primarily on data obtained by Towers Watson from its annual survey of energy services companies, with the data adjusted based on revenues; - the reasonableness of the survey data is corroborated by comparing it to compensation data for a peer group that is also used to determine relative total shareholder return; - individual officer compensation is set based on individual officer considerations such as performance and experience; - the program relies on base salary and long-term incentive compensation and as indicated above does not provide an annual short-term incentive, which significantly increases the proportion of an officer's total compensation consisting of long-term incentive compensation; - 50% of long-term incentive compensation is comprised of performance-based restricted share units with performance and vesting tied to our relative total shareholder return measured over a three year period; - performance-based restricted share units pay out in a range from zero to 200% of the target level, depending upon whether our total shareholder return is above or below the targeted total shareholder return of a peer group measured over the applicable performance period; - each officer is required to own shares of our common stock valued at one to five times his or her base salary; - · officers do not receive any perquisites; - · officers do not have employment agreements;
+- market median compensation is based primarily on data obtained by Towers Watson from its annual survey of energy services companies, with the data adjusted based on revenues; - the reasonableness of the survey data is corroborated by comparing it to compensation data for a peer group that is also used to determine relative total shareholder return; - · individual officer compensation is set based on individual officer considerations such as performance and experience; - the program relies on base salary and long-term incentive compensation and as indicated above does not provide an annual short-term incentive, which results in the proportion of an officer's total compensation consisting of long-term incentive compensation being significantly higher than market median long-term incentive compensation; - 50% of long-term incentive compensation is comprised of performance-based restricted share units with performance and vesting tied to our relative total shareholder return measured over a three-year period; - performance-based restricted share units pay out in a range from zero to 200% of the target level, depending upon whether our total shareholder return is above or below the targeted total shareholder return of a peer group measured over the applicable performance period; - · each officer is required to own shares of our common stock valued at one to five times his or her base salary depending on his or her position;

-- the change in control agreements with our officers have only "double-trigger" provisions (that is, benefits would be paid under the change in control agreements only if the officer's employment terminates for qualifying reasons following the change in control) and payments under these agreements are capped to avoid excise taxes; and - the Committee relies on an independent compensation consultant engaged by and reporting directly to the Committee.
+- · officers do not receive any perquisites; - · officers do not have employment agreements; - the change in control agreements with our officers have only "double-trigger" provisions (that is, benefits would be paid under the change in control agreements only if the officer's employment terminates for qualifying reasons following the change in control) and payments under these agreements are capped to avoid excise taxes; and - the Committee relies on an independent compensation consultant engaged by and reporting directly to the Committee.

 Total Shareholder Return Performance.
-Though we delivered strong financial results in 2012, for the three-year performance period ended in 2012, total shareholder return was below the median total shareholder return of our peer group.
-As a result, performance-based restricted share units with performance tied to total shareholder return for this period paid out at only 70% of the target level, as shown in the table below.
-Please see "Management's Discussion and Analysis of Financial Conditions and Results of Operations" in our 2011 and 2012 Annual Reports on Form 10-K for more detailed descriptions of our financial results for the fiscal years within this three-year performance period.
+We delivered total shareholder return of approximately 16% in 2013 and approximately 42% for the three-year performance period ended in 2013.
+However, on a relative basis, this total shareholder return for the three-year performance period placed us at the 21st percentile of the total shareholder return of our peer group, which was below the minimum threshold of the 25th percentile required for payout of performance-based restricted share units.
+As a result, there was no payout of performance-based restricted share units as shown in the table below.
+Please see "Management's Discussion and Analysis of Financial Conditions and Results of Operations" in our 2012 and 2013 Annual Reports on Form 10-K for more detailed descriptions of our financial results for the fiscal years within this three-year performance period.

-Total Shareholder Return Relative to Peer Group Payout of Performance- Based Restricted Share Units 2010-2012 Target 50 th percentile 100% of target 2010-2012 Actual 40 th percentile 70% of target
+Total Shareholder Payout of

+Return Performance-

+Relative to Peer Based Restricted

+Group Share Units

+2011-2013 Target 50th percentile 100% of target

+2011-2013 Actual 21st percentile 0% of target

-Compensation Actions Taken During 2012.
+Compensation Actions Taken During 2013.
 In February, the Committee, as part of its annual executive compensation review processes:

-- approved increases in base salaries for our named executive officers and other officers; - two of the named executive officers new to their positions in 2011 due to officer turnover received increases to move their salaries closer to the market median; and - aggregate base salaries for all officers remained at approximately the same level as the prior year. - approved annual long-term incentive compensation for our named executive officers and other officers; - 50% time-based restricted share units with three-year vesting; and - 50% performance-based restricted share units with three-year vesting and performance measurement periods, and with performance measured by our total shareholder return relative to a peer group.
+- approved increases in base salaries for our named executive officers and other officers to reflect recent position changes and to bring our officer team closer to the market median; - · approved annual long-term incentive compensation grants for our named executive officers and other officers; - 50% time-based restricted share units with three-year vesting; and - 50% performance-based restricted share units with three-year vesting and performance measurement periods, and with performance measured by our total shareholder return relative to a peer group.